In West, region of guns and suicide, outreach to curb deaths

-Underlying all these explanations is the fact that firearms — the most effective of all the common means of suicide — are more ubiquitous in the West than in most other parts of the country.
+Underlying all these explanations is the fact that firearms are more ubiquitous in the West than in most other parts of the country.

-Catherine Barber, a suicide prevention expert at the Harvard School of Public Health, says numerous studies show that residents of gun-owning homes are at substantially higher risk of suicide than other people — simply because a suicide attempt is more likely to involve a gun and thus prove fatal.
-According to federal estimates, suicide attempts involving firearms succeed 85 percent of the time, compared to less than 10 percent of attempts involving drug overdoses and several other methods that often allow a suicidal person to reverse course.
+Catherine Barber, a suicide prevention expert at the Harvard School of Public Health, says residents of gun-owning homes are at higher risk of suicide than other people — simply because a suicide attempt is more likely to involve a gun.
+According to federal estimates, suicide attempts involving firearms succeed 85 percent of the time, compared to less than 10 percent of attempts involving drug overdoses and several other methods.

 "It's not that gun owners are more suicidal," Barber argues.
 "It's that they're more likely to die in the event that they become suicidal, because they are using a gun."

-Colorado's Gun Shop Project is modeled largely after a program pioneered in New Hampshire a few years ago; it's now being tried in Nevada and a few other states.
-Barber helped design the initiative and hopes that constructive collaboration on firearm suicide prevention can spread nationwide.
+Colorado's Gun Shop Project is modeled after a program pioneered in New Hampshire.
+Barber helped design the initiative and hopes collaboration on firearm suicide prevention can spread nationwide.

 "In the past, people shut up about this issue because they thought raising it meant raising the issue of gun control," she said.
-"It makes so much more sense to look at gun owners as part of the solution: Gun owner groups have a strong tradition of caring about safety."
+"It makes so much more sense to look at gun owners as part of the solution."

-Hindman, who oversees the Colorado program, said that when he joined the state health department in 2004, talking about the role of firearms in suicide was discouraged.
+Hindman said that when he joined the state health department in 2004, talking about the role of firearms in suicide was discouraged.
 It's still a sensitive topic, he said, but some funding has materialized for gun-specific initiatives.
-One of Hindman's strategies is to emphasize the toll of firearm suicides, which run more than 5-to-1 higher than gun homicides in Colorado.

-In Montrose, Police Commander Keith Caddy has been around guns since childhood as a hunter, lawman, firearms instructor and licensed gun seller.
-Now he's doing outreach for the Gun Shop Project — and most of the businesses he has visited agreed to display the suicide-awareness materials once they were assured it wasn't a gun-takeaway program in disguise.
+In Montrose, Police Commander Keith Caddy has been around guns since childhood.
+Now he's doing outreach for the Gun Shop Project — and most of the businesses he has visited agreed to display suicide-awareness materials once they were assured it wasn't a gun-takeaway program in disguise.

-Throughout the region, prevention efforts are fueled to a large degree by people who've lost loved ones to suicide, often involving firearms.
+Throughout Colorado, prevention efforts are fueled to a large degree by people who've lost friends and loved ones to suicide.

 Cindy Haerle, a teacher and board member of the Grand Junction-based Western Colorado Suicide Prevention Foundation, grew up in "a real gun family" in Salida, Colorado, and had her own gun by the time she was 5.
-But she gave up shooting after her brother John, a high school football star and later a sniper in Vietnam, killed himself with a pistol in 1980 at age 29 after prolonged struggles with depression.
+But she gave up shooting after her brother John killed himself with a pistol in 1980 at age 29.

 "Nothing is as final as a gunshot," said Haerle, who was 13 at the time.